How can you tell if a past trauma is hurting your relationship?

 - Freeze: Does your partner ever shut down?
 If so, they may be stuck in freeze mode.
 The only safe choice, in their minds, is to disconnect so as to avoid the sensation of being helpless.

 Past trauma is complicated and can be frustrating.
 Whether you are processing it or dealing with its impact, you will need guidance.
 Whether it’s via individual or couples counseling, recovery and healing are possible.
 If any of the above signs and behaviors feel familiar, you’d be well-advised to seek help.
-Please read more about trauma counseling, reach out, ask some questions, and set up a free consultation.
+Consider the following steps to help you improve:

 Trauma Therapy in the Denver Area